 Prescribing information states that Lynparza is taken twice daily.

-The FDA-approved label for Lynparza lists common side effects including fatigue, weakness, headache, cold and flu symptoms, muscle and joint pain, mouth sores, strange taste in the mouth, decreased appetite, nausea, upset stomach, and constipation.
+The FDA-approved label for Lynparza lists common side effects including fatigue, anemia, vomiting, cough, weakness, headache, cold and flu symptoms, muscle and joint pain, strange taste in the mouth, decreased appetite, nausea, upset stomach, and constipation.

 For more details about this treatment, visit: